ABB Issues Urgent Security Advisory for AC500 V3 Systems

 CCCanadian Cyber Centre Alerts

-Quick Summary
+AI Summary

 What Happened

 On March 12, 2026, ABB released a security advisory regarding a vulnerability affecting their AC500 V3 product line.
-This advisory is crucial because it highlights a significant issue: a stack buffer overflow? in the Cryptographic Message Syntax?, identified as CVE-2025-15467.
+This advisory is crucial because it highlights a significant issue: a stack buffer overflow in the Cryptographic Message Syntax, identified as CVE-2025-15467.
 This vulnerability could potentially allow unauthorized access or manipulation of sensitive data.

 The advisory urges all users and administrators of the AC500 V3, specifically those running firmware version 3.9.0, to take immediate action.
 The Cyber Centre has recommended reviewing the provided links and implementing the suggested mitigations to safeguard their systems against potential threats.
 Ignoring this advisory could lead to serious security breaches, making it imperative for users to act quickly.